Haysto Logo

 Your individual incomes

 Most lenders will look at your incomes individually rather than a combined total.
-As part of their affordability, they’ll be testing to see what would happen if one of you lost your job and the other had to pay the whole mortgage for a while.
+As part of their affordability checks, they’ll be testing to see what would happen if one of you lost your job and the other had to pay the whole mortgage for a while.
 Most of the time, they’ll be looking hardest at the person with the lower income.
 Passing the affordability checks can be a worry.
 Some big banks and high street lenders might turn you down if an applicant’s income is too low.
 In this case, you'll need a specialist mortgage broker who knows the market and which lenders will be most likely to accept you.

 Your individual credit histories